jhen0409/react-native-debugger/README.md

 If you're debugging with a real device, you need to edit [node_modules/react-native/Libraries/Devtools/setupDevtools.js](https://github.com/facebook/react-native/tree/master/Libraries/Devtools/setupDevtools.js#L17).

-#### Get $r or global variables of react-native runtime in the console

-You need to switch worker thread for console, open `Sources` tab on Chrome DevTools, and select `debugger.worker.js` in `Threads`.

 #### Note for Android

 It can be working directly on React Native ^0.30, for old versions, you need to add the following code: